Entity API

 The immediate children of a Folder can also be retrieved using the library.

-To get a set of all the root Folders use
+To get all the top level or root Folders use

-To get a set of children of a particular Folder use
+To get a set of the immediate children of a particular Folder use

 print(entity.title)